Guide & Service Dogs

 - On arrival in Hawaii, the dog must be brought by the airline to the Airport Animal Quarantine Holding Facility for verification of compliance with the above requirements and examination of the dog for external parasites.
 If all is in order, the dog will be released at that point.

-- Qualified Guide dog and Service dog users may request inspection in the terminal at Honolulu International Airport between the hours of 8:00 am and 4:00 pm, by notifying the Rabies Quarantine Branch 7 days or more before arriving.
-To avoid confusion and delays, the airline must be notified by HDOA so that airline representatives are aware of the inspection at the terminal upon arrival in Hawaii.
+- Qualified Guide dog and Service dog users may request inspection in the terminal at Daniel K. Inouye International Airport (Honolulu) between the hours of 8:00 am and 4:00 pm, by notifying the Rabies Quarantine Branch 7 days, or more before arriving.
+To avoid confusion and delays, the airline must be notified by HDOA so that airline representatives are aware that the inspection upon arrival in Hawaii will be at the terminal rather than the Airport Animal Quarantine Holding Facility.
 After inspection, if all is in order, the dog will be released.